teddythepooh/academic_starter/content/authors/admin/_index.md

 - Visitors
 ---

-I graduated from Emory University last summer with a B.S. in Quantitative Economics (QSS).
-I am currently looking for full-time positions in data analytics.
+I graduated from Emory University in 2021 with a B.S. in Quantitative Economics (QSS).
+I currently work as a Data Project Associate at the Urban Crime and Education Lab in Chicago.